bids-standard/bids-specification/src/02-common-principles.md

 ## Filesystem structure

-Data for each subject are placed in sub-directories named "`sub-<label>`", where string "`<label>`" is substituted with the unique identification label of each subject.
+Data for each subject are placed in subdirectories named "`sub-<label>`", where string "`<label>`" is substituted with the unique identification label of each subject.
 Additional information on each participant MAY be provided in a